Christopher-Hayes/wemo/README.md

 All Python files and files containing specific information about the netcam.

 **switch**
 Simple shell tool designed to interface with the WeMo switch.
+Contains relevant .xml docs as well.

 **third_party_tools**
 Tools used that were built by a third party.